-Our Mission is to provide Healthy Living spaces for Rent & be an Organic Garden Co-Op resource to make more places healthier for all of us.
+Our Mission is to provide Healthy, Creative, Socially Responsible Living spaces for Rent & be an Organic Garden Co-Op resource to make more places healthier for all of us.

 We grow our yards & gardens in an organic & healthy manner with respect for nature, neighbors and better health.
 Natural yards require less work & can be more attractive, sell for more money and create a healthier environment to live in.
 Encourage Xeriscaping, NatureScaping & wildlife habitat or at least a Florida Friendly yard (Don't put pesticides in your yard.
 Leave the bugs for the birds and lizards to eat).
 Pesticides kill the benificial insects and upset the Natural Balance causing a percieved need for more pesticides.
 Work to understand nature rather than trying to conquer her with toxic products.
 One easy example is "Get rid of sitting water that breeds mosquitoes instead of spraying pesticides into your air" is an example of working with nature rather than against.

 Ban Smoking fires & Internal combustion engines in our cities!
-They are severe public health hazards.
+They are public health hazards!
 We have much cleaner ways to heat, transport and enjoy flames without choking ourselves with cancer causing pollution!
-Think of your neighbors especially the children with asthma!
+Think of your neighbors children with Asthma, Bronchitis, Cancer!

 Stop Killing the bees with chemlawn pesticides, recognize they have very large part of healthy ecosystem & Legalize them locally (they are legal in state of FL but local governments still code enforce using illegal laws against bees) They are under a lot of stress from human poisons and it is affecting our food supply making it harder & more expensive to produce food.
 Bee stings are actually rare and good for the body as demonstrated in apitherapy.
 Fear of bee stings is a bad reason to kill our ecosystem.
 Bees make food production for us possible.